Pre-Settlement Injury Loan FAQs

 • If you lose your lawsuit, many companies will not require you to repay the loan

-Yes, plenty.
+Yes.
 Litigation loans are generally higher interest loans.
 Though the loans are relatively quick and easy to obtain, they are more expensive than traditional loans.
 You may want to consider other options before taking out a pre-settlement loan.
-If you have a credit card, the interest rate on a cash advance may be cheaper than loans from some funding companies.
-If you have the ability to borrow money from other sources, you may want to explore those options before getting a loan on your personal injury or workers’ compensation claim.

 How long does it take to get the money from my personal injury loan?

-Most companies offer same day loans assuming the application is completed and the information is verified by your attorney.
-The length of time it takes to receive your money may vary from state to state and lender to lender.
-Generally speaking, you can receive funding within 24–48 hours after your application is approved.
-The application process is usually completed the same day you apply.
+Generally, you can receive funding within 24–48 hours after your application is approved.
+The application process is usually completed on the same day you apply.

 What if I don’t have a bank account?

-You can still obtain a loan even if you don’t have a bank account.
-Loan companies have tried very hard to accommodate all loan applicants and make funds accessible for all.
-Some companies will wire the money to a currency exchange or Western Union for pick up.
-Still others will allow you to pick up the funds at their physical facility.
+You can still obtain lawsuit loans even if you don’t have a bank account.
+Some companies can wire the money to a currency exchange or Western Union for pick up.
+Others may allow you to pick up the funds at their facility.

 Will the insurance company know I have taken out a personal injury loan?

-It is unlikely, although still possible, the insurance company will know you have taken out a loan.
+It is possible but unlikely that the insurance company will know you have taken out a loan.

 Can my lawyer prevent me from getting a loan?